LibrariesHacked/data-storytelling/_posts/2024-03-21-introduction.md

 >
 > The idea: create a set of data stories using public library data, add a beautiful data visualisation for each one, and publish in physical and digital form.

 I was inspired by many things.
-The success and beauty of projects like [Information is Beautiful](https://informationisbeautiful.net/), the power of data storytelling to inform, educate, and entertain, and the obvious untapped potential of public library data.
+The impact and beauty of projects like [Information is Beautiful](https://informationisbeautiful.net/), the power of data storytelling to inform, educate, and entertain, as well as the obvious untapped potential of public library data.

 A couple of months later, and the idea is slowly starting to take shape.
 I've been talking with a small group of people to develop the idea, and getting ready to start the project in earnest.